-ABI supports policies governing broadband and Internet Protocol that encourage and incentivize investment in these services.
+ABI supports policies governing broadband and Internet Protocol (IP) that encourage and incentivize investment in these services.
 This will enable continuous, uninterrupted access to a host of services-all contributing to a vibrant business community and quality of life for lowans.
-It is critical to economic growth that all areas of the state have access to broadband and Internet Protocol (IP)-enabled services.
+It is critical to economic growth that all areas of the state have access to wired and wireless broadband and Internet Protocol enabled services.